Self-discovery exercises: 10 tools to understand yourself

 What you’ll discover: Authentic desires versus inherited expectations, themes about what brings meaning, direction beneath the vagueness

 The first four exercises work through reflection and narrative.
-The next two shift to creation and experimentation – for people who discover by making and doing rather than writing and thinking.
+The next two shift to creation and experimentation, for people who discover by making and doing rather than writing and thinking.

 5. The creative expression exploration

 Not everyone processes insight through words.
-Some people need to make something – draw, collage, build, write music, dance – to understand what they truly feel.
+Some people need to make something (draw, collage, build, write music, dance) to understand what they truly feel.
 This is where personality exploration activities move beyond questionnaires and into something your body and intuition can access.

 How it works: Choose a medium you don’t usually use.
 If you’re a writer, try visual collage.
 If you’re visual, try writing poetry.
-Spend 20 minutes creating something that represents who you are, what you value, or where you’re heading – without planning it out first.
+Spend 20 minutes creating something that represents who you are, what you value, or where you’re heading, without planning it out first.
 Let your hands lead.
 Don’t show it to anyone or worry about quality.

 When you’re done, look at what you created.
 What surprised you?
 What feelings came up while making it?
 What stands out when you look at it with fresh eyes?
+Art therapist and researcher Shaun McNiff found that non-verbal creative expression surfaces emotional material that verbal processing tends to keep managed or defended against.
+It works through a different channel than words, and that channel is just as valid [12].

 Time needed: 20-30 minutes plus 10 minutes of reflection